sanderpukk/vectortile_3857/README.md

 # Estonia EPSG:3857 Python + Planetiler pipeline

-This folder is the Web Mercator (EPSG:3857) sibling of the EPSG:3301 GDAL pipeline.
+This repo is the Web Mercator (EPSG:3857) sibling of the [EPSG:3301 pipeline](https://github.com/sanderpukk/vectortile_3301).
 Python owns the data download, preprocessing layer mapping, classifier SQL, and tile settings — the same logic as the 3301 build.
 GDAL still does the preprocessing through CLI subprocesses, [Planetiler](https://github.com/onthegomap/planetiler) builds a single